-Wondering what Gaining Strength training looks like, using an X3 Bar and resistance bands integrated with bodyweight training?
-On this page I will post vlogs of my training sessions, in most of which I use the bar and bands for at least 1 basic exercise, in combination with bodyweight and gymnastics strength training.
+Wondering what Inspired Strength training looks like, using primarily bodyweight training (calisthenics) supplemented with resistance bands (including an X3 Bar) and minimal weights?
+On this page I will post vlogs of my training sessions, in most of which I focus on bodyweight calisthenics and gymnastics strength training, but also usually use Bodylastics bands or the X3 bar for at least 1 basic exercise.

 X3 Bar Training Vlog Chronology